-PyPlanet requires Python 3.6 and later.
+PyPlanet requires Python 3.8.
 We also require to have some operating system libraries and build tools installed.
 We will guide you through the steps that are required to install those requirements in this subtopic.

 Install the operating system requirements by executing the following commands:

 ``sudo apt-get update && sudo apt-get install build-essential libssl-dev libffi-dev python3-dev zlib1g-dev liblzma-dev libpq-dev libbz2-dev libreadline-dev libsqlite3-dev libpq-dev ``

 To make things as easy as possible we are going to use PyEnv.
 It’s a tool that will install Python for you with all the requirements and also manage to adjust the environment we are running in.

 The following steps are the same for all distributions.

 Make sure you are logged in as the user that is going to run PyPlanet.
 (Mostly not root!).

 curl -L https://pyenv.run | bash printf '\nexport PATH="$HOME/.pyenv/bin:$PATH"\neval "$(pyenv init -)"\neval "$(pyenv init --path)"\neval "$(pyenv virtualenv-init -)"\n' >> ~/.bashrc source ~/.bashrc

 The first set of commands makes adjustments to the